MAS KiwiSaver Scheme Review

 - Investment Composition: International Equities (70%) and Australasian Equities (30%)

-- Investor type: MAS's says the fund is "suitable for investors who are prepared to accept a higher level of investment risk to potentially achieve a higher return".
+- Investor type: MAS' says the fund is "suitable for investors who are prepared to accept a higher level of investment risk to potentially achieve a higher return".

 - Our view: The Global Equities fund operates exactly as its name suggests, investing only in shares.
-Recent holdings include Microsoft, Mainfreight and Alphabet, as well as some sector ETFs.
+Recent holdings include Microsoft, Infratil and Alphabet, as well as some high-level thematic exposures.
 The fee is competitive based on 100% of the money going into shares (which adds costs compared to investing into fixed interest).

 - Additional notes: MAS is one of the few KiwiSaver schemes to offer an aggressive fund – most stop at 'growth'.
 Aggressive funds are most suitable for those with long investment time frames and strong risk appetites.